cleder/awesome-python-testing/README.md

 - [mimesis](https://github.com/lk-geimfari/mimesis) - A Python library that helps you generate fake data.
 - [radar](https://pypi.org/project/radar/) - Generate random datetime / time.
 - [genuine-fake](https://github.com/xeroxzen/genuine-fake) - Genuine Fake means an imitation of a (usually) valuable object that is so good that it is, to all intents and purposes, identical.
+- [autofaker](https://github.com/christianhelle/autofaker) - A Python library designed to minimize the setup/arrange phase of your unit tests by removing the need to manually write code to create anonymous variables as part of a test cases setup/arrange phase.

 ## Design by Contract